Duke Aiona

-James Richard "Duke" Aiona Jr. (born June 8, 1955) is an American politician and jurist who served as the eleventh lieutenant governor of Hawaii under Linda Lingle from 2002 to 2010.
+James Richard "Duke" Aiona Jr. (born June 8, 1955) is an American politician and jurist who served as the 11th lieutenant governor of Hawaii under Linda Lingle from 2002 to 2010.
 A member of the Republican Party, he also served both as an attorney and a judge for the state prior to becoming lieutenant governor.
 Lingle and Aiona are the last Republicans to hold statewide office in Hawaii.

 Aiona was the Republican nominee for Governor of Hawaii in the 2010 election, but was defeated by Democrat Neil Abercrombie in the general election.
 He was the Republican nominee once again in the 2014 election, but lost to Democrat David Ige, since which he has done legal work and consulting.
 In June 2022, Aiona announced that he would run again for a third time in the Republican nomination for the 2022 election, which he lost to Democrat Josh Green, the incumbent Hawaii Lieutenant Governor.

 Background

 James Aiona was born in Pearl City, Hawaiʻi.
-He is of Hawaiian and Portuguese descent on his father's side and Chinese on his mother's side.
+He is of Hawaiian and Portuguese descent on his father's side and Chinese descent on his mother's side.
 His mother worked as an elementary school teacher and his father worked as a life insurance agent.
 He attended Saint Louis School, a local academy of the Diocese of Honolulu.
 Upon graduating high school, Aiona played basketball at University of the Pacific in Stockton, California and pursued a bachelor of arts degree in political science, which he received from there in 1977.
 Aiona returned to Hawaiʻi and graduated from the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa in 1981.

 He began his legal career at the City and County of Honolulu as a deputy prosecutor, and was appointed to the Hawaiʻi State Judiciary in 1990 as a Family Court judge.
 In 1996, while serving as Circuit Court judge, Aiona became the first administrative judge and primary architect of the Drug Court Program in Hawaiʻi.
 The program gives non-violent offenders a chance to stay out of prison through active and effective drug rehabilitation.

 In 1977, while attending law school, he met Vivian Welsh at a dance in Waikīkī.
 They married in 1981.
 They have two sons, Kulia and Makana; and two daughters, Ohulani and Kaimilani.

 As lieutenant governor, Aiona was paid $117,312 per annum.